 Rivers of saliva pour forth from the beast’s mouth to this day, forming the legendary river Ván.

-Although bound beyond hope, each day adds to the wolf’s size and strength as he awaits his freedom and his revenge.
+Although bound beyond hope, each day adds to the wolf’s size and strength.
+There he awaits his freedom and his revenge.

 As if all this injury weren’t enough, the gods have since applied salt liberally to the wound by imprisoning his father Loki for his role in the death of Baldur, god of light.
 His two half brothers, Vali and Narfi, are likewise banished along with their father, their only crime being that of their ancestry.

-The Aesir used their magic to transform Vali into a wolf causing him to lose his reason and savage his brother Narfi, Fenrir’s half-brother, to death.
-The gods then use Narfi’s guts to bind his father to the rock where he suffers until today, beneath the dripping poison of a serpent.
+The Aesir used their magic to transform Vali into a wolf.
+This caused him to lose his reason and savage his brother Narfi, Fenrir’s half-brother, to death.
+The gods then use Narfi’s guts to bind his father to the rock where he suffers until today.
+Lying beneath the dripping poison of a serpent.

 When Fenrir is finally released at Ragnarok his hunger for vengeance will be enough to destroy worlds.